abzico/texpackr/README.md

 - [ ] save into a texture atlas as .dds image
 - [ ] save meta data into file (file extension will be decided later)
 - [ ] C API
+- [ ] ability to scale input images then output it

 # License
 MIT, ABZI